linco4d/twitter_postgres/README.md

 ## Submission

-Upload a link to your forked github repo on sakai
+Upload a link to your forked github repo on canvas

 > **GRADING:**
 > There are 9 total test cases in the `sql` folder.